Anthony Ashley-Cooper, 3rd Earl of Shaftesbury

-Anthony Ashley Cooper, 3rd Earl of Shaftesbury (26 February 1671 – 16 February 1713) was an English politician, philosopher, and writer.
+Anthony Ashley Cooper, 3rd Earl of Shaftesbury (26 February 1671 – 16 February 1713) was an English Whig politician, philosopher and writer.

 Early life

-He was born at Exeter House in London, the son of the future Anthony Ashley Cooper, 2nd Earl of Shaftesbury and his wife Lady Dorothy Manners, daughter of John Manners, 8th Earl of Rutland.
-Letters sent to his parents reveal emotional manipulation attempted by his mother in refusing to see her son unless he cut off all ties to his father.
+He was born at Exeter House in London, the son and first child of the future Anthony Ashley Cooper, 2nd Earl of Shaftesbury and his wife Lady Dorothy Manners, daughter of John Manners, 8th Earl of Rutland.

+Letters sent to his parents reveal emotional manipulation attempted by his mother in refusing to see her son unless he cut off all ties to his sickly and secluded father.
 At the age of three Ashley-Cooper was made over to the formal guardianship of his grandfather Anthony Ashley Cooper, 1st Earl of Shaftesbury.
 John Locke, as medical attendant to the Ashley household, was entrusted with the supervision of his education.
 It was conducted according to the principles of Locke's Some Thoughts Concerning Education (1693), and the method of teaching Latin and Greek conversationally was pursued by his instructress, Elizabeth Birch.
 At the age of eleven, it is said, Ashley could read both languages with ease.
 Birch had moved to Clapham and Ashley spent some years there with her.

 In 1683, after the death of the first Earl, his father sent Lord Ashley, as he now was by courtesy, to Winchester College.
 Under a Scottish tutor, Daniel Denoune, he began a continental tour with two older companions, Sir John Cropley, 2nd Baronet, and Thomas Sclater Bacon.

 Under William and Mary

 After the Glorious Revolution, Lord Ashley returned to England in 1689.
 It took five years, but he entered public life, as a parliamentary candidate for the borough of Poole, and was returned on 21 May 1695.
 He spoke for the Bill for Regulating Trials in Cases of Treason, one provision of which was that a person indicted for treason or misprision of treason should be allowed the assistance of counsel.

 Although a Whig, Ashley was not partisan.
 His poor health forced him to retire from parliament at the dissolution of July 1698.
 He suffered from asthma.
 The following year, to escape the London environment, he purchased a property in Little Chelsea, adding a 50-foot extension to the existing building to house his bedchamber and Library, and planting fruit trees and vines.
 He sold the property to Narcissus Luttrell in 1710.

+He was Lord Proprietor of the English colony of Carolina in North America and the Bahamas during this time.

 Lord Ashley moved to the Netherlands.
 Away for over a year, Ashley returned to England, and shortly succeeded his father as Earl of Shaftesbury.
-He took an active part, on the Whig side in the House of Lords, in the general election of 1700–1701, and again, with more success, in the autumn election of 1701.
+He took an active part, on the Whig side in the House of Lords, in the January 1701 English general election, and again, with more success, in the November 1701 English general election.